YuanchengXu2718/GroundwaterNCP_open/README.md

 type 21 represents the first confined aquifers type 22 represents the second confined aquifers, etc.

+## DphAnalysis.m
+Matlab code for spatial interpolation and uncertainty analysis of regionally average groundwater depth GoundwaterDepth.xlsx is used in this code
+Tips: Monte Carlo simulations for uncertainty analysis are time-consuming.
+For example, running 1,000 simulation for average groundwater depth in the NCP takes ~20 min with Intel i9-14900K and parallel computing.
+For older laptops with Intel i7-7700HQ, the same process takes

 ## Folder: mask
 Find the mask of regions:
 ### North China Plain
 ncp.tif
 ### City: Beijing, Baoding, Hengshui, and Tangshan